LacunaOmnibus/MontyLacuna/README.md

 - Ack through everything for "CHECK" and fix.
 - Finish "oopifying" the retvals of all of the building classes.
   - Everything from security.py on down should be OK.
+- Investigate the main __init_.py.
+I don't think it needs all the imports that are in there.
 - A prisoner or two floating around us1 1.1.
 Use them to test trade.py and transporter.py
     - get_prisoners()
 - The Building class should be renamed to MyBuilding, so we can use "Building" for a much